3byte-glitch/WaraqaOS/README.md

 ## Download

 1. Click [here](https://github.com/3byte-glitch/WaraqaOS/releases).
-2. Go to the latest release and open "assests"
+2. Go to the latest release and open "assests".
-3. Double click the zip file (You can download the source code if you want)
+3. Double click the zip file (You can download the source code if you want).
 4. Enjoy!

 ## Development